 Sorting out terms

-Intersex conditions have long stirred argument and debate.
-In fact, the term “intersex” is itself controversial, as are other labels used to describe people born with atypical sex development.
+Intersex variations have long stirred argument and debate.
+In fact, the term “intersex” is itself controversial, as are other labels used to describe people with differences in biological sex traits or reproductive anatomy.

 In a report published by the Hastings Center, a bioethics research institute, professors Ellen K. Feder and Katrina Karkazis trace the history of terms used to describe persons with atypical sex anatomy.
 The report is excerpted here because it gives an excellent overview of the history of terminology as well as insights into debates surrounding the use of various terms.